Girl Scout Cookie/Council-Sponsored

 - Practice safety in selling and delivering products.

-- Girls wear a membership pin, uniform, or Girl Scout clothing (e.g., Girl Scout T-shirt) to clearly identify themselves as Girl Scouts.
+• Girls must wear a membership pin, uniform or Girl Scout clothing (e.g., Girl Scout T-shirt) to clearly identify themselves as Girl Scouts.

-- Girls and accompanying adults are familiar with the areas and neighborhoods where product sales take place.
+• Girls and accompanying adults should be familiar with the areas and neighborhoods where product sales take place.

-- Girls participate in door-to-door sales only during daylight hours.
+• Girls should participate in door-to-door sales only during daylight hours.

-- When Girl Scouts operate a booth in a store, mall, or other public place, adults must be present at all times.
+• When Girl Scouts operate a booth in a store, mall or other public place, adults must be present at all times, regardless of the age of the Girl Scouts.
 When planning sales booths, follow council guidelines for additional information about setting up a booth and safety and security suggestions and assistance.

-- Do not carry large amounts of money.
-Provision for safeguarding the money is made in advance.
+• Do not carry large amounts of money and ensure provisions have been made for safeguarding the money in advance of the sale.

-- You have adequate space at the booth (table, products, and girls) to allow safe passage by pedestrians, bikes, and cars.
+• You have adequate space at the booth for table, products and girls and to allow for safe passage by pedestrians, bikes and cars.

-- A blind return address account where the girls’ name or personal e-mail is not revealed to the customer and is instead hosted on a secure site (such as provided by our product sales partners)
+• A blind return address account, hosted on a secure site such as provided by our product sales partners, where the girls’ name or personal e-mail address is not revealed to the customer

 Girl Scout Cookie/Council-Sponsored Product Sale Links